 But most significantly, a laser printer toner’s total yield is significantly greater than that of an ink cartridge.
 A typical ink cartridge will yield 250 to 300 pages depending on the color density of the prints.
 The yield of a typical toner cartridge in a laser printer is between 2,500 and 3,000 pages.
 Some larger laser printers can even have toners that will yield up to 30,000 pages!

 In addition, modern printers are vulnerable to hackers.
-If exploited, they can be used as easy jumping off points to infiltrate your business’ network.
+If exploited, they can be used as an easy jumping-off points to infiltrate your business’ network.

 Enterprise-level laser printers support advanced network security protocols that protect companies from exposing sensitive data and prevent network access.
 Smaller printers typically don’t have these critical capabilities.